NikolaiT/zardaxt/README.md

 ### Entropy from the [IP header](https://en.wikipedia.org/wiki/IPv4)

 + `IP.ihl (4 bits)` - **Internet Header Length (IHL)** - The IPv4 header is variable in size due to the optional 14th field (Options).
 The IHL field contains the size of the IPv4 header.
 The minimum value for this field is 5 (20 bytes) and the maximum value is 15 (60 bytes).
-If the IP Options field correlates with the the underlying OS (which I don't think it does normally), the `IP.ihl` is relevant.
+If the IP options field correlates with the the underlying OS (which I don't think is necessarily the case), the `IP.ihl` is relevant.
 + `IP.len (16 bits)` - **Total Length** - This 16-bit field defines the entire packet size in bytes, including header and data.
 The minimum size is 20 bytes (header without data) and the maximum is 65,535 bytes. `IP.len` is likely relevant for the TCP/IP fingerprint.
 + `IP.id (16 bits)` - **Identification** - This field is an identification field and is primarily used for uniquely identifying the group of fragments of a single IP datagram.
 However, the `IP.id` field is used for other purposes and it seems that [its behavior is OS dependent](https://perso.telecom-paristech.fr/drossi/paper/rossi17ipid.pdf): "We find that that the majority of hosts adopts a constant IP-IDs (39%) or local counter (34%), that